mrvautin/openKB/README.md

 - **Search**: openKB is a search based Knowledgebase (FAQ) backed by [Lunr.js](https://github.com/olivernn/lunr.js/) indexing to create the best possible results on searches.
 - **Backend**: openKB uses the pure javascript [nedb](https://github.com/louischatriot/nedb) embedded database.
 This means no external databases need to be setup.
-- **Design**: openKB is meant to be simple flat design.
-With that said, openKB is very customizable by adding your CSS file to `/public/stylesheets/` and adding a link in `/views/layouts/layout.hbs` you can add your own styling and graphics.
+- **Design/Themes**: openKB is meant to be simple flat design.
+Themes can be added by creating a theme folder within `public/themes/`.
+See the example theme for more information.
 - **Responsive**: openKB is built using Bootstrap allowing it to be responsive and work on all devices.
 The `admin` can be a little difficult editing Markdown on smaller screens.
 - **Mermaid**: openKB allows for [Mermaid](http://knsv.github.io/mermaid/) charts in articles.
 - **Editor**: openKB uses Markdown-it which is based off the [CommonMark spec](http://spec.commonmark.org/).
 This allows for the very best Markdown experience.